sergeykomlach/AdvancedBiometricPromptCompat/README.md

 | Vivo FaceId | Android 8+ and Vivo devices |Not tested yet|
 | Windows Subsystem for Android & Windows Hello | Doesn't work; Stubs in system API's | Acer Aspire 7 with fingerprint scanner & Windows 11 |

+## Recent changes

+July 08, 2022

+**Feature: Cryptography** - allow to get the Cipher, initialized by biometric, for ENCRYPT/DECRYPT purpose, see ``BiometricPromptCompat.Builder.setCryptographyPurpose()``

+**Bugfix: Samsung Intelligent Scan** - fixed bug in case of Intelligent Scan started, face out of camera angle, and rescan do not started automatically

+**Bugfix: Blur** - fixed bug when biometric dismissed, but blur remains on the screen

 ## Test app

 You can check how the library works on your device using this [APK](https://github.com/sergeykomlach/AdvancedBiometricPromptCompat/blob/main/app/app-debug.apk)